AndrewBlumhardt/Logic-Apps/Playbooks/Get-BlobStorageCSVtoGraphSecTIv1/readme.md

 # Get-BlobStorageCSVtoGraphSecTIv1
 Author: Andrew Blumhardt

 This Playbook automates importing CSV files from Azure Blob Storage into a Sentinel Threat Intelligence using the Graph Security API.
-It checks blob storage and imports CSV file(s) into a Sentinel watchlist on a schedule.

 One obstacle to importing CSV data using a Logic App is that there is no built-in CSV-to-JSON parser.
 This playbook demonstrates using the Log Analytics externaldata operator as a workaround.
 By reading the data using the Log Analytics Data Collector activity, you can avoid the need to use a CSV-to-JSON parser.

+V1 is a simple option that may be easier for reuse and V2 has more complex options.

 ## Playbook Options:
-1. The logic app is configured to read one or more CSV files from a target storage container
+1. The logic app is configured to read one CSV files from a target storage container
 2. Option to exclude the first title column from the CSV file(s)
-3. Specify an optional key column to limit ingesting duplicate records (only imports record with unique key values)

 ## Prerequisites:
 1. Prepare a CSV sample file (template provided if needed)
-2. Upload a sample CSV file in the Sentinel portal to seed the Watchlist
-3. Create an Azure Storage account and container
+2. Create an Azure Storage account and container
-4. Upload a sample import CSV file to the storage container
+3. Upload a sample import CSV file to the storage container
+4. Activate the Threat Intelligence Platforms connector in Sentinel
+5. Setup an App registration (assigning ThreatIndicators.ReadWrite.OwnedBy)

+NOTE: The TI Platform connector will link Sentinel to the Graph Security API indicator list.
+The IOCs are joined to the ThreatIntelligenceIndicator table.
+Ingesting new indicators using the Graph Security API may involve a short delay before being visible in Sentinel.

 ## Instructions for deployment and setup
 1. Set the Sentinel resource group and workspace name
 2. Deploy the template
 3. Authorize the API-based activities (key-based read access recommended for the blob container)
-4. Set the storage account name and container
-5. Set the Watchlist name and optional key column name
+4. Set the Tenant, App ID, and key for the API connection
-6. Add a JSON-style column list (example provided) based on your CSV file
+5. Add a JSON-style column list (example provided) based on your CSV file

+NOTE: By default, Blob Storage actions can read or write files that are 50 MB or smaller.
+Chunking is suported for larger files.

 ## Considerations and potential enhancements
 * Use a key value name to avoid importing duplicate records